ppy/osu-wiki/wiki/Modding/Forum_modding/en.md

 *Main article: [Star priority](/wiki/Modding/Star_priority)*

-In every forum section, beatmap threads were sorted by their *star priority*, which had several purposes:
+In every forum section, beatmap threads were sorted by their star priority, which had several purposes:

 - 12 star priority was required before a beatmap could receive a [bubble](/wiki/Modding/Bubble).
 - Some modders and members of the BAT relied on star priority when making a decision which map to mod or review next.